 Matthew Aquino was born and raised in New Jersey where he attended Rutgers University.
 After completing a Bachelor of Arts in history and political science, he studied abroad at the Moscow Humanities University in Russia and later at Middlebury College Davis School of Russian in Vermont.

 Matthew was previously an intern at the Cato Institute where he conducted research on American foreign policy toward North Korea and was also a research fellow at the Eurasian Research and Analysis Institute.
-He is currently a special assistant to the Deputy Assistant Secretary of Defense for Russia, Ukraine and Eurasia at the Department of Defense.

-Robert Bellafiore is a policy advisor at the U.S Congress Joint Economic Committee Social Capital Project, where he studies how public policy can strengthen America’s associational life.
+Robert Bellafiore is a policy advisor at the U.S. Congress Joint Economic Committee Social Capital Project, where he studies how public policy can strengthen America’s associational life.
 Previously, he worked as a policy analyst at the Tax Foundation, focusing on the economics of federal tax policy.

 In the summer of 2018, Robert participated in the Hertog Foundation’s Political Studies program, a seminar on political philosophy, statesmanship and public policy.
 He is a graduate of the University of Oklahoma, where he studied economics and philosophy and was involved with the Intercollegiate Studies Institute and the Institute for Humane Studies.
 Originally from Albany, New York, Robert enjoys playing jazz and classical piano.